delta592/asitop/docs/QUICKSTART.md

 This runs `uv sync --extra test`, which:
 - Creates a virtual environment at `./.venv/`
 - Installs all production dependencies (dashing, psutil)
-- Installs all test dependencies (pytest, coverage, linters)
+- Installs all test dependencies (pytest, coverage, Ruff, Black, Mypy)
 - Uses `uv.lock` for reproducible builds
 - Is 10-100x faster than traditional pip